 12. Take a Cold-Weather Walk or Hike

 Bundle up and enjoy a scenic hike on a local trail.
 Breathe in the crisp, fall-almost-winter air and enjoy any last remnants of the changing leaves.

 What to Do With Friends in November

-If the promise of red wine and baked brie doesn't entice your friends to come over, we don't know what to tell you.
-Instead of braving the bar in the cold, stay in to eat, drink, and hang out to your heart's content.
+If the promise of red wine and baked brie doesn't entice you, we don't know what to tell you.
+Instead of braving the cold, stay in to eat, drink, and hang out to your heart's content.

 Why not spend a November weekend day volunteering at (or at least donate non-perishables to) a shelter, pantry, or soup kitchen.
-You can always help out solo, but it's a great thing to do as a group—the more, the merrier.
+You can always help out solo, but it's a great thing to do as a group, as long as all who join are healthy and symptom-free—the more, the merrier.

 Kid-Friendly Things to Do in November